Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L2 - Heuristic Search Methods & Hill Climbing.md

 ##### Hill Climbing Algorithms
 ###### Search Paradigms - Perturbative Heuristics / Operators
 ![[Pasted image 20230208104418.png]]
+- Mutational operators let us explore the search space; can jump from one point in the search space to another
+- Hill Climbing looks at a certain defined neighbourhood and picks the best one
 ###### Mutational Heuristic / Operator
 ![[Pasted image 20230208104426.png]]
+- Mutational Heuristics are like blackboxes
+- They accept a solution, and the output solution will  be some random modifications on the solution which could be worse than the previous solution
 ###### Hill Climbing Heuristic / Operator
 ![[Pasted image 20230208104439.png]]
+- Systematic analysis of the neighbourhood solutions results in the output being the same or better than the input.
+- Hill climbing algorithms ensure the output is never worse than the input
 ###### Hill Climbing Algorithm - Minimisation Problem
 ![[Pasted image 20230208104452.png]]
+- For now, consider hill climbing as a local search algorithm
 ###### Hill Climbing Algorithm - Maximisation problem
 ![[Pasted image 20230208104500.png]]

 ###### Pseudocode of a Generic Hill Climbing Algorithm
 ![[Pasted image 20230208104509.png]]
+- For now, we assume we are doing this fully randomly
+- We generate each variable assignment randomly
 ###### More on Hill Climbing
 ![[Pasted image 20230208104516.png]]
+- We pick an initial solution and then repeat to get better and better solutions.
+- We could choose our initial starting point by any methods
 ###### Simple Hill Climbing Heuristics
 ![[Pasted image 20230208104537.png]]
+- There is also shotgun hill climbing
 ###### Best Improvement (Steepest descent/ascent) Hill-climbing
 ![[Pasted image 20230208104548.png]]
+- We flip a bit
+- We evaluate the function
+- If the function has improved, we need to remember this bit flip as our current best case scenario for the solution
 ###### Exercise - Applying best improvement to a MAX-SAT problem instance
 ![[Pasted image 20230208104559.png]]
+- The number of initial unsatisfied clauses as 1
+- We bitflip; if we find we have less unsatisfied clauses, we should remember what bit was flipped to get this solution.
+- We did this with one pass; we could do multiple passes if we chose to do so
 ###### First Improvement (next descent/ascent) Hill-climbing
 ![[Pasted image 20230208104607.png]]
+- In this strategy, we use our new improvement to find the next possible improvement, rather than returning to the initial state
 ###### Exercise - Apply First Improvement to a MAX-SAT Problem Instance
 ![[Pasted image 20230208104615.png]]
+- As can be seen, we accept the first improvement and move on from said improvement
 ###### Davis's (Bit) Hill-climbing
 ![[Pasted image 20230208104622.png]]
+- The problem with the previous algorithm is that we only start from the first bit, which can lead to us missing bits.
+- We can use Random values to make this more fair.
 ###### Exercise - Applying Davis's Bit Hill Climbing to a MAX-SAT Problem Instance
 ![[Pasted image 20230208104632.png]]
+- Could stop at 1,**2**,0,3 considering it's already at 0 unsatisfied solutions
 ###### Random Mutation Hill-Climbing
 ![[Pasted image 20230208104640.png]]